mattermost/docs/source/process/documentation-UItext-guidelines.rst

 ---------------------------------------

 - Keep in mind that your users are from all over the world.
 Use words that are clear and easy to understand.
-- Don't blame the user.
-Inform them about what happened, explain why it happened, and suggest a way forward.
-- Try to be concise.
+- Be concise.
-- Try to use the active voice, except in these cases:
+- Use the active voice, except for these cases:

    - If you'll end up blaming the user.
 For example, don't say *You entered an incorrect password*.
 Instead, say *The password is incorrect*.
    - If you're describing what just happened.
-For example, it's okay to say *Your incoming webhook has been set up*.
+For example, it's okay to say *Your incoming webhook is been set up*.
    - If the subject (the doer of an action) is the Mattermost application itself.
-For example, it's okay to say *The image was deleted* instead of *The server deleted the image*.
+For example, it's okay to say *The image is deleted* instead of *The server deleted the image*.

 - Use the past tense to say what's already happened, the present tense to describe a current state or condition, and the future tense to state something that is very definitely going to happen.
 - If you're asking the user to do or not do something, use imperatives (command phrases).
 For example, say *Do not change the Hostname* instead of saying *It is not recommended to change the Hostname*.
 Better still, explain what could go wrong if they do or don't do something.
 For example, say *Do not change the Hostname because if you do so <this bad thing will happen>.*

 Guidelines for messages
 ------------------------

+Don't blame the user.
+Inform them about what happened, explain why it happened, and suggest a way forward.

 Try to use complete sentences in your messages.
 If a message contains variables (tokens):